 First, it helps to know that Goldendoodles are a cross between the Golden Retriever and the Poodle breeds.

-If you get right down to it, these adorable dogs are essentially a mixed breed that brings together the intelligence of the Poodle breed and the friendly, playfulness of the Golden Retriever breed.
+If you get right down to it, these adorable dogs are essentially a hybrid breed (some say mixed breed) that brings together the intelligence of the Poodle breed and the friendly, playfulness of the Golden Retriever breed.

 But teddy bear cuteness is just the beginning…